 Sometimes what may look like death is more like a really long nap.
 Most life on Earth is dormant: When faced with harsh conditions, like cold temperatures or a dearth of food, many species can slow down their metabolism and enter dormancy.
 But how?
 One study identified a protein, called a hibernation factor, that “pulls the emergency brake” in cells in Arctic permafrost by halting the creation of new proteins.
 Dormancy isn’t unique to microbes: In the human body, oocytes (egg cells) and immune system lymphocytes can stay dormant for long periods of time.

-The Chernobyl disaster was the worst nuclear accident in history.
+2026.01.11 1440 tell how to make sense of the Chernobyl disaster, which was the worst nuclear accident in history.
 During a late-night safety test on April 26, 1986, at the Chernobyl Nuclear Power Plant in present-day Ukraine, a combination of design flaws and operator errors triggered a massive power surge, leading to a pair of explosions that released radioactive material across large parts of the Northern Hemisphere.

 The Soviet government initially downplayed the incident, waiting 36 hours to evacuate the nearby city of Pripyat, home to 50,000 people.
 An exclusion zone spanning 30 kilometers (19 miles) from the reactor was eventually established, displacing more than 300,000 people, while over 500,000 “liquidators” worked to decontaminate the site.
 A steel and concrete sarcophagus was then built in about seven months to contain the damaged reactor.